 An attempt is made here to consider all Pleistocene species-level and generic-level vertebrate taxa from Arizona, New Mexico, and Trans-Pecos Texas recorded in the literature or in the Paleobiology Collection of the UTEP Biodiversity Collections (formerly the Laboratory for Environmental Biology), Department of Biological Sciences, and Centennial Museum, University of Texas at El Paso (UTEP).
 Taxa are given by currently accepted scientific names, but synonyms also are given where they have been used in the literature and are apt to cause confusion.
 Names of higher taxa of many groups are in a state of flux.
-The arrangement of the higher taxa here follows the Center for North American Herpetology's "Standard Common and Current Scientific Names" for amphibians and reptiles, the AOU Checklist for birds, and Mammalian Species of the World (Wilson and Reeder 2005) for mammals.
+The arrangement of the higher taxa (families and above) here follows the Center for North American Herpetology's "Standard Common and Current Scientific Names" for amphibians and reptiles, the AOU Checklist for birds, and Mammalian Species of the World (Wilson and Reeder 2005) for mammals.
 In the case of the mammals, the on-line version is followed, where Rodentia is placed before Lagomorpha, rather than the printed version where the Rodentia is placed in volume 2 after all other taxa (presumably so that the rodents wouldn't be split between two volumes).
 In the case of mammals, taxonomic changes occurring after the publication date of Mammalian Species will be entered if there seems a high likelihood of general acceptance.
+Genera and species within families are listed alphabetically

 There are different traditions regarding capitalization of common names.
 As examples, common names of birds usually are capitalized as proper nouns when referring to a specific kind; this is not the usual case for mammals, however.
 Rather than allow inconsistency in this volume, I've chosen to capitalize all proper nouns.
 Thus Common Raven and Chihuahua Raven, but not ravens in general.